 - Can we force an attacker to have to pay a very high cost to break the chain’s guarantees?

 Slashing ensures the first condition, and Vitalik provides a detailed table of the guarantees we can preserve with Proof of Stake systems in this section.
 In a system designed around penalties, you need to distinguish between various types of validator failure - most of which are benign (like simply being offline) - and only a few of which are genuinely malicious.
 Critically, it is the trade-off between different penalties which informs how we structure rewards.

-Q: What kind of mechanism is used to ensure that attackers still pay a very high cost to break the chain's guarantees, assuming the worst-case model?
+Prompt: What kind of mechanism is used to ensure that attackers still pay a very high cost to break the chain's guarantees, assuming the worst-case model?

 Slashing (extra points if you said Casper the Friendly Finality Gadget).

-Griefing occurs when an attacker seeks to reduce other validators’ revenue, even at some cost to themselves, in order to encourage the victims to drop out of the mechanism (either so the attacker can get more revenue, or as part of a longer-term 51% attack).
+Griefing occurs when an attacker seeks to reduce other validators’ revenue, even at a cost to themselves, in order to encourage the victims to drop out of the mechanism (either so the attacker can get more revenue, or as part of a longer-term 51% attack).

-Q: Multiplying the base reward B with the portion of validators who agree, while only penalizing those who disagree with -B is what kind explicitly prosocial scheme?
+Prompt: Multiplying the base reward B with the portion of validators who agree, while only penalizing those who disagree with -B is what kind explicitly prosocial scheme?

 The incentives ensure that, as more validators go offline, the penalty for doing so is greater, which creates something Vitalik calls an inactivity leak.
 If the chain fails to finalize for more than 4 epochs, a second penalty component is added which increases quadratically over time.
 This: